bruno-lang/bruno-lang.github.io/learn/index.md

 > bruno is a novel likewise classic programming system; in simplified terms it
 > could illogical be condensed to _declarative programming with data and extension
-> functions, concurrent processes and message passing._
+> functions along with concurrent processes and message passing._
-> Even though there is a strong influence of FP bruno mostly has its own twist and
+> Even though there is a strong influence of functional programming bruno mostly
-> borrows from different paradigms without being a multi-paradigm language.
+> has its own twist and borrows from different paradigms without being a
+> multi-paradigm language.
 > Look at it with a fresh and open mind as the language has several novel ideas.

-## Objectives
+## Objectives _(Preamble)_
-- correctness
-- local reasoning
-- readability
-- the real power is not having the power
+Basic correctness is still too challenging with both classic and modern programming systems while software attempts to solve problems of continually increasing size accompanied by an equally increase of complexity to control.
+It is my believe that a programming system must enable **operative modularisation** and **local reasoning** to let programmers succeed to divide and conquer large software systems.

+To ease reasoning the possibilities must be restrictable to be effectively simplified.
+Through expressing what is impossible the programmer limits what needs to be considered and understood.
+Impossibility allows to imply logical consequences and thereby opens possibilities of simplification and optimisation[^0].

+[^0]: An illustrating example of such a possibility is how pure functions allow
+      to derive, reorder or memorise execution or fuse or inline expressions at compile time.

+When composing systems out of restricted specific constructs rather than unrestricted generic ones application-, compiler- and VM-programmers share a more meaningful common language that communicates its possibilities and impossibilities along the tool chain.
+On the contrary the concreteness of the concepts must still maintain the ability to abstract ideas effectively and to specify low level implementation details.

+On these grounds it is an overall theme in the bruno programming system to not _extend_ but further restrict the more general to the more specific.

 ## Data
 Values are values, thus immutable.
 All data is represented as values.